Asháninka

-The Asháninka or Asháninca are an indigenous people living in the rainforests of Peru and in the State of Acre, Brazil.
+The Asháninka or Asháninca are an Indigenous people living in the rainforests in the regions of Junín, Pasco, Huanuco, and Ucayali in Peru, and in the State of Acre in Brazil.
 Their ancestral lands are in the forests of Junín, Pasco, Huánuco and part of Ucayali in Peru.

 Population

 The Asháninka are estimated between 25,000 and 100,000, although others give 88,000 to almost 100,000.
 Only little more than a thousand of them live on the Brazilian side of the border.
-The Ashaninka communities are scattered throughout the central rainforests of Peru in the Provinces of Junin, Pasco, Huanuco, a part of Ucayali, and the Brazilian state of Acre.
+The Ashaninka communities are scattered throughout the central rainforests of Peru in the provinces of Junin, Pasco, Huanuco, a part of Ucayali, and the Brazilian state of Acre.

 Subsistence

 The Asháninka are mostly dependent on subsistence agriculture.
 They use the slash-and-burn method to clear lands and to plant yucca roots, sweet potato, corn, bananas, rice, coffee, cacao and sugar cane in biodiversity-friendly techniques.
 They live from hunting and fishing, primarily using bows and arrows or spears, as well as from collecting fruit and vegetables in the jungle.